Guy Marshall

-Guy Marshall (5 November 1909 – 3 August 1978) was British Anglican bishop who served as suffragan bishop for Venezuela (then in the Diocese of Trinidad and Tobago).
+Guy Marshall (5 November 1909 – 3 August 1978) was a British Anglican bishop who served as suffragan bishop for Venezuela (then in the Diocese of Trinidad and Tobago).

 Early life and education

 Marshall was the son of Edgar Breedon Marshall and Marion (née Worsley), and was educated at Prince Henry's Grammar School, Otley and University College, Durham.
 He then trained for the ministry at King's College London, graduating with a Theological AKC (Associateship of King's College).
 He married Dorothy Gladys Whiting in 1936, and they had three sons and one daughter.
 Dorothy died in 1975 and Marshall remarried in 1977, to Harriet Ethel (daughter of J. J. Moore, priest).

 Ministry

 He was ordained in the Church of England: made a deacon at Michaelmas 1936 (4 October) and ordained a priest the Michaelmas following (3 October 1937), by Arthur Winnington-Ingram, Bishop of London, at St Paul's Cathedral.
 He served his title (curacy) at St Andrew's, Stoke Newington until 1938, when he became an Assistant Chaplain at Missions to Seamen in Southampton.